Ansariirfan536/Airbnb-Website/README.md

 ## Features:
 UserAuthentication, Authorization Listings(CRUD),Review
 I use a nodemailer for Authentication
-#I use rozarPay Api for payments
+## I use rozarPay Api for payments & use pdfkit to genrate a pdf recipt
 ## Tech Stack:
 Node.js, Express and MongoDB
 ## Live link: